 Virginia is for wine lovers, y’all!!
-Virginia has been on my list of “go and see” places for quite some time as I was vaguely familiar with it’s wineries, eateries and beautiful scenery.
+Charlottesville Virginia has been on my list of “go and see” places for quite some time as I was vaguely familiar with its wineries, restaurants and beautiful scenery.
 After spending 36 Hours in Charlottesville it has officially moved up the ranks to “must visit again with husband and friends in tow and/or must buy a home and move there”.
 In fact, no less than two hours into my visit I was firing up the text chain and planning a return trip.
-Today I’m so thrilled to share with you my 36 hours in Charlottesville because, yes, I love all things food, wine and travel, but also because someone is going to win this exact trip!
-Seriously, you could win 36 Hours in Charlottesville just by visiting this website and signing up to receive their emails.
-Which, in all honestly, you should do anyways if you love great wine and delicious food.
+I’m so thrilled to share the best things to do in 36 hours in Charlottesville!

 The 36 Hours in Charlottesville giveaway is an almost identical replica to the trip I went on complete with a complimentary stay at The Clifton, the Pippin Hill Vintner’s Table for Two and gift certificates for Early Mountain, Red Pump Kitchen, The Market at Grelen and Monticello Wine Tour & Coach Co.
 If you are familiar with these wineries, eateries and brands then you are already excited.
 If you aren’t familiar then pull up a chair, sit back and let me share with you my own experience in Charlottesville, VA.
 I assure you that by the end of this post you’ll be wanting to plan your own jaunt to Charlottesville, free trip or not.